Covid-19 Frequently Asked Legal Questions & Resources

 Consumers can receive free weekly credit reports

 Due to the anxiety consumers are facing with the spread of the COVID-19 virus, you can now choose to receive free weekly credit reports online through www.annualcreditreport.com.
 You may choose to receive the reports from one, two or all three major credit reporting agencies: Equifax, Experian and TransUnion.
-The weekly reports will be free for all consumers through April 2021.

 Prepare for a Medical Emergency – Your Legal Documents